Shardeum Documentation

 5.2.2 DAO

-A Decentralized Autonomous Organization (DAO) represents the embodiment of Shardeum's commitment to decentralized governance.
-The DAO will act as an open, community-driven governing body where decisions are made collectively.
-Every stakeholder, regardless of the size of their contribution, will have a voice.
+Striving for a Decentralized Autonomous Organization (DAO) represents the embodiment of Shardeum's commitment to decentralized governance.
+The vision is to have a DAO that could act as an open, community-driven governing body where decisions are made collectively.

-Structure: The DAO will consist of proposals and voting mechanisms.
-Stakeholders can propose changes or projects and after a certain vetting period, the proposals will be opened for voting.
+Structure: The DAO could consist of proposals and voting mechanisms.
+Stakeholders could propose changes or projects and after a certain vetting period, the proposals would be opened for voting.

-Funding: A treasury will be established, ensuring the DAO is self-funded and can support various projects, initiatives and rewards.
-Periodic endowments from the network's treasury can maintain the approved projects.
+Funding: A treasury could be established, ensuring the DAO would be self-funded and could support various projects, initiatives and rewards.
+Periodic endowments from the network's treasury could maintain the approved projects.

-Voting Mechanism: Stakeholders' voting power will be proportional to their stake or other metrics decided by the community, ensuring a balanced representation of interests.
-Additionally, a time-locked voting process can be established to prevent rapid, unconsidered decisions and encourage long-term planning.
+Voting Mechanism: Voting power ensure a balanced representation of interests.
+Additionally, a time-locked voting process could be established to prevent rapid, unconsidered decisions and encourage long-term planning.

-Transparency: All voting decisions and financial transactions will be recorded on the Shardeum blockchain, ensuring transparency and accountability.
+Transparency: All voting decisions and financial transactions would be recorded on the Shardeum blockchain, ensuring transparency and accountability.

-Transitioning from a centralized Foundation to a DAO is a critical phase for Shardeum, necessitating a robust and innovative strategy.
-To ensure a smooth transition we use a mechanism that will gradually increase the size of the DAO and move it towards greater decentralization.
+Achieving greater decentralization through a DAO is a logical future phase for Shardeum, necessitating a robust and innovative strategy.
+To ensure a smooth transition we plan to use a mechanism that will gradually increase the size of the DAO and move it towards greater decentralization.

-Voting Eligibility: In order to participate in the DAO an entity must be able to lock up a specified amount of SHM.
-Only entities that can lock up the required amount or more will be able to participate in the voting.
+Voting Eligibility: In order to participate in the DAO an entity might be able to lock up a specified amount of SHM.
+Only entities that lock up the required amount or more will be able to participate in the voting.

-Initial High Threshold: At the inception of the DAO, the SHM lock up threshold will be set deliberately high; a level that only the Foundation can attain.
+Initial High Threshold: At the inception of any possible DAO, the SHM lock up threshold will be set deliberately high; a level that only the Foundation can attain.
 This ensures that, in the DAO's early stages, the Foundation can guide decisions and maintain the network's stability.

 Staged Empowerment: This method ensures a staged empowerment of the community.
 As the threshold reduces, a more significant portion of the community gains the ability to influence decisions, fostering an environment of collective governance while preserving stability.